 Core Responsibilities

-A product service manager's job encompasses a number of fundamental duties.
-They carry out performance reviews, analyze data, and form future strategies using key performance indicators (KPIs).
+- A product service manager's job encompasses several fundamental duties.
+They conduct performance reviews, analyze data, and develop future strategies using key performance indicators (KPIs).

-Handling feedback is essential since they collect and evaluate consumer input to inform product improvements.
+- Handling feedback is essential since it collects and evaluates consumer input to inform product improvements.

-In order to maintain a product's competitiveness, PSMs also monitor all stages of a product's lifetime, launch new offerings in line with market expectations, and work across departmental boundaries to coordinate development schedules.
+- To maintain a product's competitiveness, PSMs monitor all stages of a product's lifecycle, launch new offerings aligned with market expectations, and coordinate development schedules across departmental boundaries.

 This guarantees that goods satisfy consumers' needs and maintain their competitiveness in the market.